qing10101/el4ner_scu/README.md

 This repository provides a faithful, step-by-step implementation and quantitative evaluation of the research paper **"EL4NER: Ensemble Learning for Named Entity Recognition via Multiple Small-Parameter Large Language Models"**.

-This project not only replicates the core EL4NER pipeline but also includes a rigorous, fair comparison against a state-of-the-art standalone LLM (Llama 3.3 70B), all designed to run on high-VRAM GPUs like the NVIDIA RTX A6000.
+This project not only replicates the core EL4NER pipeline but also includes a rigorous, fair comparison against a state-of-the-art standalone LLM, all designed to run on high-VRAM GPUs like the NVIDIA RTX A6000.

 ## ✨ Key Features